log-oscon/Standards/PHP/Coding Style.md

 Namespaces should be logical groupings of related functionality.
 Typically, this means along feature lines, not along technology lines.

-Namespaces and classes should be named with CamelCase [^1][1].
+Namespaces and classes should be named with [CamelCase][1].
 Avoid lowercase and the use of underscores.

 Reusable code should be prefixed with `logoscon\`.
 Project names starting with “logoscon-“ should be sub-namespaces of `logoscon\`: if the project is called “logoscon-foobar”, the namespace should be `logoscon\FooBar`.